KiranMukunda/DataMiningProject/README.md

 nltk.download('wordnet')
 ```

 Read the dataset and store the data in the dictionary.
-Also we do preprocessing and removing the stopwords.
+Also we do preprocessing and remove the stopwords.
 ```
 def readfile():
     global readcsv